WordPress is a popular and powerful CMS, but it’s not without its issues. Here are some typical problems that I can fix:

 Editor/Content Issues

-- Blocks not working properly or conflicting with older themes.
+Blocks are not working properly or are conflicting with older themes.

 Customization Problems